tidev/titanium-docs/docs/api/titanium/android/service.md

      The service can execute any Titanium APIs but you should only use non-UI APIs.
   2. Register the service in your `tiapp.xml` file.
 Refer to the example below.
-  3. Create a service intent by passing the JavaScript file to the [createServiceIntent](Titanium.Android.createServiceIntent) method and set the interval to run the code using the intent's `putExtra()` method.
+  3. Create a service intent by passing the JavaScript file to the <Titanium.Android.createServiceIntent> method and set the interval to run the code using the intent's `putExtra()` method.
-  4. Pass the Intent object to either the [createService](Titanium.Android.createService) method to create a `Service` object (*bound service*), where the application can manage the service by invoking methods and binding callbacks on the object, or to the [startService](Titanium.Android.startService) method to start the service (*started service*) and the service manages itself.
+  4. Pass the Intent object to either the <Titanium.Android.createService> method to create a `Service` object (*bound service*), where the application can manage the service by invoking methods and binding callbacks on the object, or to the <Titanium.Android.startService> method to start the service (*started service*) and the service manages itself.

 Use the `Titanium.Android.Service` API to manage the service.

-To get a reference to the `Service` inside the JavaScript service code, use the [currentService](Titanium.Android.currentService) property to retrieve a reference to the service, then invoke the `Titanium.Android.Service` APIs on the `Service` object.
+To get a reference to the `Service` inside the JavaScript service code, use the
+<Titanium.Android.currentService> property to retrieve a reference to the service,
+then invoke the `Titanium.Android.Service` APIs on the `Service` object.

 Further Reading: